GerritCodeReview/k8s-gerrit/operator/README.md

   ## was not updated.
 This ensures that all containers work well together.
   ## Here, the data on how to get those images can be configured.
   gerritImages:
-    ## The registry from which to pull the images
+    ## The registry from which to pull the images. (default: docker.io)
     registry: "docker.io"

-    ## The organization in the registry containing the images
+    ## The organization in the registry containing the images. (default: k8sgerrit)
     org: "k8sgerrit"

-    ## The tag/version of the images
+    ## The tag/version of the images. (default: latest)
     tag: "latest"

   ## The busybox container is used for some init containers.
   busyBox:
-    ## The registry from which to  pull the "busybox' image
+    ## The registry from which to  pull the "busybox' image. (default: docker.io)
     registry: docker.io

-    ## The tag/version of the 'busybox' image
+    ## The tag/version of the 'busybox' image. (default: latest)
     tag: latest

   storageClasses: